modelscope/FunASR/runtime/funasr_api/README.md

 # python funasr_api

-This is the api for python to use funasr engine
+This is the api for python to use funasr engine, only support 2pass server.

 ## For install